westerbaan/theses/a-changes.md

   of a positive element of a Cstar-algebra (9IV), changed 9II and 9VIII accordingly, and added a remark 9Va on the matter.

+* Replaced the dubious exercise 20V by a lemma with proof.

+* Since more information on the positive elements of a C-star algebra is needed to solve them then is available there, moved the exercises on the categorical products in CStarMIU and CStarPU from 10VII and 18I to 20aI.

 Small changes:

+* Added an introduction to 19, moving 19I to 19Ia.

+* Added a remark in 10VIa on the boundedness of p-maps.

 * Simplifies 5X by assuming that f(x')=1 instead of just f(x')=0.